awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_4_Cost_and_Usage_Analysis/1_Verify_CUR.md

 ---
 We will verify the CUR files are being delivered, they are in the correct format and the region they are in.

-1. Log into the console as an IAM user with the required permissions.
+1. Log into the console via SSO.

 2. Get the bucket name which contains your Cost and Usage Report (CUR) files in the master/payer account.
 Modify the following address and replace **(bucket name)** with your bucket: